chalatz/tours/pages/info/reviews-comments.md

   text: "HI NICK SURE WAS GREAT TO MEET YOU, LEARN ABOUT YOUR FAMILY AND RHODES.
 WE
     HAD A REALLY GREAT TIME WITH YOU AND WERE VERY HAPPY WITH ALL THE INFORMATION YOU GAVE ABOUT YOUR BEAUTIFUL ISLAND.
 YOU SHOULD BE PROUD OF IT.
-THANKS AGAIN Jo-Ann GIOMARIA@aol.com\n\nDear Nick,<br>\nWe had a chance to tour the Island with you on both East and West Coasts, and have great time.<br>\nComing back I looked at your web site.
+THANKS AGAIN Jo-Ann GIOMARIA@aol.com\n\nDear Nick, We had a chance to tour the Island with you on both East and West Coasts, and have great time.<br>\nComing back I looked at your web site.
 I hope your business approach works well.<br>\nWith the best wishes to you and your cosmopolitan family, Yuri<br>\nDr.
 Yuri Rosenberg<br>\nTEL-AVIV UNIVERSITY<br>\nISRAEL yurir@post.tau.ac.il\n\nMy wife, Nancy, and I spent a couple of hours with Nicholas last September.We had a wonderful time, got lots of information on Rhodes.
 He knows the Island of Rhodes as well as how life in Rhodes is today.<br>\nNicholas